Home Interviews Spotlight Series: Super Honey – Eugene,OR.

 Spotlight Series: Super Honey – Eugene,OR.

-Disclaimer: This is edited for readability only.
+Disclaimer: This interview is edited for readability only.
 Um’s, and’s, so’s and likes have been left for the most part to emphasize speech patterns.
 This is also true for carry on sentences.
 Fresh Music Freaks publishes what is said unless otherwise asked by the artist not to.

 Super Honey, the self described dark experimental electronic music duo fronted by Tiana Husted and Melissa Randel was brought to my attention by a friend three days after moving to Eugene in August of last year.